Crusting Buttercream Frosting Recipe |Great for Cookies|

 SUNFLOWER COOKIES

-To make sunflower cookies I used two piping tips: petal tip #104 and a small star tip #14 or #16.
+- To make sunflower cookies, I used two piping tips: petal tip #104 and a small star tip #14 or #16.

-Mark the outline for the flower center with a toothpick or a scribe following the drawn circle, (step 1).
+- Mark the outline for the flower center with a toothpick or a scribe following the drawn circle (step 1).

-With a star tip and brown/chocolate buttercream pipe stars in a circular pattern until you fill the center.
+- With a star tip and brown/chocolate buttercream, pipe stars in a circular pattern until you fill the center.

 DAISY FLOWER COOKIES

 Immediately dust the center and surrounding area with yellow nonpareil sprinkles.
 To make the center of the flower, you can use yellow candy, like M&M’s.
-Gently push candy into a soft buttercream,(steps 1-3).
+Gently press the candy into soft buttercream (steps 1-3).

 BASKETWEAVE COOKIES